limcatrina/concatenatePcl/README.md

 ## Setting up the Code
 ### Editing the number of frames
 The number of frames to combine can be adjusted in the concat_pcl.cpp file in the src folder.
-Search for the line below in the .cpp file.
+Search for the line below in the concat_pcl.cpp file.
 ``
 const int frames = 10; //how many frames to combine
 ``